georust/rinex/README.md

 | CRINEX + `gzip` | Must end with `.gz` | Compile with `--flate2` feature, or uncompress manually first |
 | `.Z` | :heavy_minus_sign:  | :x: |

-:heavy_minus_sign: No restrictions.
-File names do not have to follow naming conventions.
+:heavy_minus_sign: No restrictions: file names do not have to follow naming conventions.
-:heavy_check_mark: Natively supported
-:construction: Under development
-:x: Not supported

 ## Record